Leg3ndary/ece150-monokai-ds/README.md

 # ECE150 Monokai DS

-I made this so I can pass ECE150, it puts a checkmark when I finish complete a module.
+I made this so I can pass ECE150, it puts a checkmark when I finish a module and it's exercises.

 ![Preview](https://i.imgur.com/vUA10SV.png)